osohq/oso/docs/content/python/new-roles/getting-started.md

 ## SQLAlchemy Session Setup

 Oso integrates with SQLAlchemy [sessions](https://docs.sqlalchemy.org/en/13/orm/session_basics.html#what-does-the-session-do) to authorize access to models.

 In a typical application, we may have one SQLAlchemy session per request.
 Often this is accomplished with a session factory that is scoped to the [current thread](https://docs.sqlalchemy.org/en/13/orm/contextual.html).

-When using Oso, two SQLAlchemy sessions are usually necessary:

-- *authorized session*: A session instance that will only return authorized objects from a query.
-An authorized session is fixed to one *authorization query* (that is one set of `actor`, `action`, and `resource` type). *An authorized session only applies authorization on read queries*.
-To authorize mutations to single objects, use `is_allowed`.
-- *basic session*: A session instance that returns all data, including data not authorized for the current user.
+When using Oso, you should use `sqlalchemy_oso.authorized_sessionmaker` to create *authorized sessions*.
+An authorized session applies authorization to all *read* queries.

 ### Using the authorized session